castlegateit/cgit-wp-product-cart/README.md

 # Castlegate IT WP Product Cart #

 The Castlegate IT WP Product Cart plugin extends the [Product Catalogue](http://github.com/castlegateit/cgit-wp-product-catalogue) plugin to include a shopping cart system.
 It supports all the features of the Product Catalogue plugin, including discounts and product variants.
+It does *not* provide a checkout system.

 ## Widgets ##